algattik/DataSpaceConnector/terraform.md

 ./terraform-initialize.sh
 ```

 After that, run this script to update cloud resources.
-Follow the prompt and enter `yes` to apply any changes:
+Follow the prompt and enter `yes` if requested to apply any changes:

 ```bash
 ./terraform-apply.sh
 ```

 The script also configures your repository's GitHub Environment so that workflows can consume the resources.
+The following secrets are provisioned in the Environment:

+- `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` , and `AZURE_SUBSCRIPTION_ID`, required to log in with the Federated Credential scenario.
+- `TERRAFORM_OUTPUTS`, a JSON string containing resource identifiers and other settings needed to connect tests to the resources deployed with Terraform.

+Note that these values do not actually contain any sensitive information.

+That is sufficient to have the cloud testing workflow run in your fork on every Git push.

-### Consuming Terraform resources
+### Consuming Terraform resources locally

-In development, run this script to download a `terraform_outputs.json` file:
+For running cloud tests in local development, run this script to download a `terraform_outputs.json` file:

 ```bash
 ./terraform-fetch.sh
 ```

 This downloads a `terraform_outputs.json` file, which is read by cloud integration tests.
+This file should not be committed to the repository.